 Refunds are made for any course dropped through the 12th class day for the long semester.
 Corresponding dates are set for summer terms/sessions.
-See the Academic Calendar at www.untdallas.edu/registrar/acalendars for specific dates.
+See the Academic Calendar at registrar.untdallas.edu/academic-calendars for specific dates.
 The semester's first class day is always the first official university day of classes and not the first day of an individual's class.
 Refunds for dropped classes are processed after the mid-semester.
 Note: If all classes for the semester are dropped, see "Schedule of Withdrawal Refunds" in this section.

 Students applying for financial aid are required to notify Student Financial Aid and Scholarships before dropping any class to learn how it will affect current or future financial aid eligibility.
-Contact Financial Aid at www.untdallas.edu/finaid.
+Contact Financial Aid at finaid.untdallas.edu.